valerianag/coins-wallet/docs/example.md

 Date: Mon, 08 Mar 2021 11:21:57 GMT
 Content-Length: 26

-should be 2 decimal places%
+should be no more than 2 decimal places%
 ```

 Request